 No problem!
-Here are some additional answers or feel free to contact our bookkeeper and she will respond to your question as soon as possible.
+Here are some additional answers or feel free to contact our bookkeeper and she will respond to your question as soon as possible or .

 At the end of each year, our church family is asked to fill out an Estimate of Giving or "Pledge Card" for the following year.
 You can also fill it out digitally using the link below.
 No one will see this pledge other than our bookkeeper.

 Please pray about how the Lord would have you participate in our church financially and submit this form, if possible, by the second Sunday in December.
 There will also be pledge cards available at church at the table in the Fellowship Hall each Sunday in December.